-The representative of the European Union, in its capacity as observer, concurred, emphasizing that work is needed before the Conference's fifth session to build on the fourth session's progress and achieve an ambitious agreement in 2022.
+The representative of the European Union concurred, emphasizing that work is needed before the Conference's fifth session to build on the fourth session's progress and achieve an ambitious agreement in 2022.
 Noting that only around 1 per cent of areas beyond national jurisdiction are protected, she stressed the need for urgent action that includes an effective, reliable mechanism to build capacity and transfer marine technology.